ELC2011 Advanced English Reading and Writing Skills

 You will read and analyze texts of different genres and eras, from ‘older’ forms like philosophical and political writings to ‘newer’ media like advertisements.
 Emphasis is placed on style, interpretation, and the language devices employed by the writers.

 You will sit an in-class assessment in mid-semester.
-The assessment comprises two parts, which are equally weighted.
-In Part 1, you will read four texts on a particular topic and answer several questions.
-Sample questions and further instructions will be provided beforehand to help you tackle this part.
-In Part 2, you will write an article of 400 to 500 words on the very same topic you have read about in Part 1.
-You can use the ideas from the four texts as well as your own views or arguments in your answer.
+You will read four texts on a particular topic and answer several questions.
+Sample questions and further instructions will be provided beforehand to help you tackle this assessment.

 Feature article writing (40%)